-You are cordially invited to attend the 2019 Annual Meeting of Stockholders (the "Annual Meeting") of Jaguar Health, Inc. (the "Company") to be held at 201 Mission Street, Suite 2375, San Francisco, CA 94105, on Friday, May 3, 2019, at 8:30 a.m., local time.
+You are cordially invited to attend the 2019 Annual Meeting of Stockholders (the "Annual Meeting") of Jaguar Health, Inc. (the "Company") to be held at 201 Mission Street, Suite 2375, San Francisco, CA 94105, on Monday, April 29, 2019, at 8:30 a.m., local time.

-At the Annual Meeting you will be asked to (i) elect three (3) Class I directors to our Board of Directors, (ii) approve the adoption of an amendment to the Company's Third Amended and Restated Certificate of Incorporation (the "COI") to effect a reverse stock split of the Company's issued and outstanding voting common stock, par value \$0.0001 per share (the "Common Stock") at a ratio not less than 1-for-30 and not greater than 1-for-70, with the exact ratio, if approved and effected at all, to be set within that range at the discretion of the Company's board of directors and publicly announced by the Company on or before November 3, 2019 without further approval or authorization of the Company's stockholders (the "Reverse Stock Split"), (iii) approve an amendment of the Company's 2014 Stock Incentive Plan (the "2014 Plan") to increase the number of shares of Common Stock authorized for issuance under the 2014 Plan such that the aggregate authorized but unissued shares under the 2014 Plan shall equal 12.5% of the issued and outstanding shares of Common Stock on a fully diluted basis calculated as of the earlier of (A) the day immediately after the consummation of the Company's next underwritten public equity offering with gross proceeds of \$5 million or more or (B) July 31, 2019 (collectively, the "Calculation Date"), contingent upon the Reverse Stock Split being approved and effected in accordance with Proposal 3 on, or prior to, the Calculation Date, (iv) approve, for purposes of Nasdaq Rule 5635(d), the issuance of shares of Common Stock upon the exchange of promissory notes and exercise of warrants in one or more private placement transactions that may equal or exceed 19.99% of Common Stock outstanding before such offering, (v) approve, for purposes of Nasdaq Rule 5635(d), the issuance of shares of Common Stock upon the exercise of a warrant issued in connection with the cancellation of a letter of credit that may equal or exceed 19.99% of Common Stock outstanding before such transaction, (vi) approve, for purposes of Nasdaq Rule 5635(d), the issuance of up to 40,000,000 shares of Common Stock that may be issued at the Company's discretion from time to time to Oasis Capital, LLC ("Oasis Capital") under an equity line to be entered between the Company and Oasis Capital and (vii) approve discretionary authority for the Company to adjourn the Annual Meeting, if necessary, to solicit additional proxies in the event that there are not sufficient votes at the time of the Annual Meeting to approve proposals (i)-(vii).
+At the Annual Meeting you will be asked to (i) elect three (3) Class I directors to our Board of Directors, (ii) ratify the appointment of BDO USA, LLP as the Company's independent registered public accounting firm for the fiscal year ended December 31, 2019, (iii) approve the adoption of an amendment to the Company's Third Amended and Restated Certificate of Incorporation (the "COI") to effect a reverse stock split of the Company's issued and outstanding voting common stock, par value \$0.0001 per share (the "Common Stock") at a ratio not less than 1-for-30 and not greater than 1-for-60, with the exact ratio, if approved and effected at all, to be set within that range at the discretion of the Company's board of directors and publicly announced by the Company on or before November 3, 2019 without further approval or authorization of the Company's stockholders (the "Reverse Stock Split"), (iv) approve an amendment of the Company's 2014 Stock Incentive Plan (the "2014 Plan") to increase the number of shares of Common Stock authorized for issuance under the 2014 Plan such that the aggregate authorized but unissued shares under the 2014 Plan shall equal 12.5% of the issued and outstanding shares of Common Stock on a fully diluted basis calculated as of the earlier of (A) the day immediately after the consummation of the Company's next underwritten public equity offering with gross proceeds of \$5 million or more or (B) July 31, 2019 (collectively, the "Calculation Date"), contingent upon the Reverse Stock Split being approved and effected in accordance with Proposal 3 on, or prior to, the Calculation Date, (v) approve, for purposes of Nasdaq Rule 5635(d), the issuance of shares of Common Stock upon the exchange of promissory notes and exercise of warrants in one or more private placement transactions that may equal or exceed 19.99% of Common Stock outstanding before such offering, (vi) approve, for purposes of Nasdaq Rule 5635(d), the issuance of shares of Common Stock upon the exercise of a warrant issued in connection with the cancellation of a letter of credit that may equal or exceed 19.99% of Common Stock outstanding before such transaction, (vii) approve, for purposes of Nasdaq Rule 5635(d), the issuance of up to 25,000,000 shares of Common Stock that may be issued at the Company's discretion from time to time to Oasis Capital, LLC ("Oasis Capital") under an equity line to be entered between the Company and Oasis Capital and (viii) approve discretionary authority for the Company to adjourn the Annual Meeting, if necessary, to solicit additional proxies in the event that there are not sufficient votes at the time of the Annual Meeting to approve proposals (i)-(vii).